sorskoot/sorskoot-website/content/post/old/2017-06-02-the-pwa-resource-list.md

     <b>What, Exactly, Makes Something A Progressive Web App?</b><br /> <a href="https://infrequently.org/2016/09/what-exactly-makes-something-a-progressive-web-app/" target="_blank" rel="noopener noreferrer">https://infrequently.org/2016/09/what-exactly-makes-something-a-progressive-web-app/</a>
   </li>
   <li>
     <b>The Business Case for Progressive Web Apps</b><br /> Technical articles about Progressive Web Apps abound, but few tackle the question of why businesses should build Progressive Web Apps and why they should do so now.
-If you need to finance your business&#8217; web apps to gain more customers and popularity, you can borrow money at knightfinance.co.uk.
+If you need to finance your business' web apps to gain more customers and popularity, you can borrow money at knightfinance.co.uk.
 A lot of people <a href="https://www.knightfinance.co.uk/">moved here</a> because they give excellent services no matter what background you have.
 You can also check out this <a href="http://financenut.co.uk/24-hour-loans/">this website</a> financenut.co.uk for more details.<br /> <a href="https://cloudfour.com/thinks/the-business-case-for-progressive-web-apps/" target="_blank" rel="noopener noreferrer">https://cloudfour.com/thinks/the-business-case-for-progressive-web-apps/</a>
   </li>
 </ul>